soo-pecialist/Udacity_Nanodegrees/Data Scientist/04_Data_Scientist_Blogging/README.md

 ## Acknowledgements <a name="acknowledgements"></a>
 You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/airbnb/seattle/home) and [here](https://www.kaggle.com/airbnb/boston/home).

-You may use the code here as you would here.
+You may use the code here as you would like.
 We data scientists share!